zenstackhq/zenstack-docs/docs/the-complete-guide/part4/4-invalidation.md

 :::

-In this chapter, we'll add a `Space` and a `List` management UI to our Todo app, and see how the automatic invalidation works in action.
+In this chapter, we'll add a `Space` and a `List` management UI to our Todo app and see how the automatic invalidation works in action.

 ### 🛠️ Adding Space Management